oroinc/documentation/management_console/sales/quotes/flows/index.rst

 .. note:: This flows activates when the :ref:`Backoffice Quote Flow with Approvals <doc--workflows--backoffice-quote-flow-with-approvals>` is enabled.

-.. include:: /management_console/system/workflows/backoffice_quote_flow_with_approvals.rst
-   :start-after: start_bo_quote_approvals
-   :end-before: finish_bo_quote_approvals

-.. note:: See more information about the :ref:`quote management with approvals <doc--workflows--backoffice-quote-flow-with-approvals>` via the **Backoffice Quote Flow with Approvals**.
+Read more in :ref:`Quote Management with Approvals <doc--workflows--backoffice-quote-flow-with-approvals>` via the **Backoffice Quote Flow with Approvals**.
 You will learn additional details on the steps and actions available at every step.

 Workflow-Specific Statuses and Steps
 ------------------------------------